cisagov/ScubaGear/baselines/exo.md

 #### MS.EXO.15.1v1 instructions:

 Any product that meets the requirements outlined in this baseline policy may be used.
-If the agency is using Microsoft Defender, see the following implementation steps for
+If the agency is using Microsoft Defender for Office 365, see the following implementation steps for
 [enabling preset security policies](./defender.md#msdefender13v1) which includes Safe Links protections to scan URLs in email messages against a list